-About 30 tools for the automation of software tests were presented at the testing tools exhibitions of the EuroSTAR '93 and STAR '94 conferences.
-The largest fraction of tools were capture-and-replay tools, in particular supporting system testing of interactive programs.
-Approximately ten tools seem to be applicable for an employment in the field of unit testing, as there are Cantata and LDRA Testbed.
-A detailed study on these ten tools, examining their abilities to support the test activities mentioned above, reveals that none of the tools offers a general support for all test activities.
-Most of the unit testing tools concentrate on monitoring, test organization, and test documentation.
-Two software testing tools exclusively offer support for test case determination.
-Table 1 contains an anonymous survey.
+A large number of tools is available in the area of software testing all over the world.
+An important fraction of tools put the main focus on static analysis.
+However, more than 100 testing tools offer support for dynamic testing.
+A lot of them are capture-and-replay tools, in particular supporting system testing of interactive programs.
+Approximately 80 tools seem to be applicable for an employment in the field of unit testing (see e.g. Graham 1991, Wegener et al. 1994).
+A detailed study on these tools, examining their abilities to support the test activities mentioned above, reveals that none of the tools offers general support for all test activities.
+Nearly 50 % of the unit testing tools concentrate on monitoring.
+Additional 25 % combine test case execution and monitoring.
+Only five tools support test case determination but they have decisive deficiencies in the subsequent central test activities.